 GPC is all about riding — thus, leading rides is one of the most important volunteer activities in the club.
 We award one ride leader credit (RLC) for each ride led on behalf of the club, and for certain other activities.
 Eight RLC's will earn a club jersey, club socks, or other valuable premium.
 In order to be fair and consistent, we adopted the following policy for awarding ride leader credits.

-Remember to mail in your sign-up sheets.
-If you have any questions, ask the Ride Leader Credit Officer at.
+Remember to submit your sign-up sheets (postal mail or email).
+For more information see Submittal of Sign-in Sheets.
+If you have any questions, ask the Ride Leader Credit Officer at .

 One credit is given for rides that are published in the Wheel Truth.

 One-half credit is given for Web-Only rides (rides that are approved but

 are posted on the website only —

 because they are submitted too late for publication).